 The Maniapoto Māori Trust Board (MMTB) and Maniapoto Fisheries Trust (MFT) provide funding assistance to those fully registered on the MMTB/MFT tribal register and welcome your application for possible financial assistance.
 This grant applies to individuals or seeking support in the educational sector.

 Educational grants, including ECE, Primary, Secondary and Tertiary opened Friday 10th February 2017 and closed Friday 5th May 2017.

 These grants are targeted at initiatives that seek to improve the wellbeing, prosperity and cultural competency of Maniapoto.
 This fund is targeted towards groups rather than individuals.
 Examples of initiatives that will be considered are: a) Holding of Kura Reo to increase the use of Te Reo o Maniapoto (Cultural Competency); b) Holding of Marae/Hapū Wānanga to educate about Maniapoto tikanga, kawa and history (Cultural Competency); c) Holding of programs (rather than events) that promote health, wellbeing and positive lifestyle changes (Wellbeing); d) Holding of events that aim to engage Maniapoto tribal members so they may contribute to the overall effort of achieving the tribal aspirations of Maniapoto (Wellbeing); e) Holding of and participation in events that help grow the financial literacy, enterprise and innovation capability of whanau as a pathway out of poverty (Prosperity).
-These grants are now open and close on Friday 29th September 2017.
+These grants opened Monday 5th March and close on Friday 31st August 2018.